-) must meet the capital requirements of the Minimum Capital Test Guideline for Property and Casualty Insurance Companies – Superintendent's Guideline No. 08/04 (Superintendent’s Guideline).
+The Superintendent of Financial Services has adopted the updated OSFI Guideline and incorporated its changes into the Minimum Capital Test Guideline for Property and Casualty Insurance Companies – Superintendent's Guideline No. 08/04, August 2004, as amended and effective January 1, 2019 Size: ## kb (Superintendent’s Guideline).

-Reciprocal insurance exchanges and farm mutual insurers are exempt from complying with the MCT because they have either a subscribers' agreement (reciprocals), or membership in the Fire Mutuals Guarantee Fund (farm mutuals) to provide support for their capital.
-However, they are still required to file the MCT with the Financial Services Commission of Ontario (FSCO), as it provides an evaluation that is comparable to other insurers.
+Reciprocal insurance exchanges and farm mutual insurers are exempt from MCT compliance because they have either a subscribers' agreement (reciprocals), or membership in the Fire Mutuals Guarantee Fund (farm mutuals) to provide support for their capital.
+However, reciprocals and farm mutual insurers must still file the MCT with the Financial Services Commission of Ontario (FSCO) for the purposes of providing an evaluation comparable to other insurers.

 Ontario-licensed P&C insurers that are federally-regulated and file the MCT with OSFI are not required to file with FSCO.